-The RTP and RTCP IP address and port in the generic parameters shall mirror the values in the media channel and media control channel parameters contained in the same ITU-T H.245 OLC.
+The RTP and RTCP IP address and port and optional MultiplexID in the generic parameters shall mirror the values in the media channel and media control channel parameters contained in the same [ITU-T H.245] OLC.
+The optional MultiplexID shall be the same value as supplied in multiplexID field of the [ITU-T H460.19] Traversal Parameters of the same OLC.
 The CUI shall be used solely to verify the source of received probe packets.

 …